delshaphir/spotipy-example/README.md

 The **Client ID** and **Client Secret** must be generated from the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/login).
 Just log in and follow the instructions to create your app and generate your Client ID and Secret.

 Also in the Dashboard, you should whitelist a **redirect URI**, which is simply a URI to which Spotify will redirect your user after asking for permission on behalf of your app.
+This example uses "http://google.com".

 ## Reading the Data